tasmota/docs/docs/Self-signed-Mosquitto.md

 ### 4. Configure your network

 The Common Name (CN) in the server's certificate will either be a resolvable name (like `mqtt.myorg.com`), or the IP address string for the server (e.g. `192.168.2.3`).
-The host name assigned to the server must match this CN, unless an IP address string is used, in which case the host name can be anything.
-This set of instructions applies only to the case where the CN is not an IP address string.
+The host name assigned to the server must match this CN, unless an IP address string is used in the server certificate CN, in which case the host name can be anything.
+These next two items are only necessary where the CN is not an IP address string.

 - Configure your router to resolve the Tasmota device's MQTT Host Name (e.g. `mqtt.myorg.com`) to your **Server Machine**.
 - Configure your **Server Machine** hostname to the same name (e.g. `mqtt.myorg.com`).